luna/luna-book/introduction.md

 Luna was designed as an unified environment for building and hosting visually rich domain specific languages, according to the principles.

-In order to deliver an instant feedback loop, an immediate connection between people and their creation, domain specific languages need to combine rich data visualization and intuitive data manipulation in a single, smooth experience.
+In order to deliver an immediate connection between people and their creation, an instant feedback loop, domain specific languages need to combine rich data visualization and intuitive data manipulation in a single, smooth experience.

+Following the second principle however is more tricky.
+How can we design languages to be sure they do not limit people's expressiveness?
+In order to provide the

 While domain specific languages are the only way of delivering highly tailored